kramergroup/vnc-centos/README.md

 docker run -d -p 5900:5900 kramergroup/vnc-centos x11-novnc
 ```

+Once the container is running, point a VNC viewer to `localhost:5900`.
+The viewer should not configure a password etc.

 ## User login

 A connecting VNC client will be presented with a graphical login screen, but no users are configured out-of-the-box.
 Hence, login will